-Briefing: The night before your trek, you will come to our office for your briefing.
+- Briefing: The night before your Machu Picchu hike, you will come to our office for your briefing.
 You will receive your duffel bag that will stay with your porters, while you hike.
 This bag should not exceed 7kg/14 lbs and does need to include your sleeping bag and air mattress.

-Transportation: All your transportation is included in this trek.
-You will be picked up directly from your hotel around 4 a.m. (unless you are staying in Ollantaytambo) and brought to KM 82, to begin your trek.
-The train back from Aguas Calientes is included.
-This is Expedition class but can be upgraded to the Vistadome train for $75 per person.
+- Transportation: All of your transportation will be included in this trek.
+You will be picked up directly from your hotel around 4 a.m. (unless you are staying in Ollantaytambo) and brought to KM 82 to begin your trek.
+The Expedition Class Train back from Aguas Calientes is included but can be upgraded to the Vistadome Train for $75 per person.
 Once you arrive at the train station, you will be brought back to your hotel in Cusco.
-Your round-trip bus ticket from Aguas Calientes to Machu Picchu is also included.
+Also, included is your round-trip bus ticket from Aguas Calientes to Machu Picchu.

-Food: The Alpaca Expeditions chefs cook delicious meals that many previous trekkers have raved about.
-We honor all food restrictions.
-Be sure to remind your tour guide of any food restrictions at the beginning of your trek.
-Food is typically served family-style.
+- Food: The Alpaca Expeditions chefs cook delicious meals that many previous trekkers have loved.
+We honor all food restrictions, so be sure to add any that you have on your booking form and let your guide know at your briefing.
+Food is typically all served family-style.

-You will enjoy breakfast, lunch and dinner each day of the trek, along with a happy hour of tea and snacks.
-You will also be provided a snack each morning for you to enjoy along the hike.
+- You will enjoy breakfast, lunch, and dinner each day for the trek along with a happy hour of tea and snacks.
+A snack will be provided each morning for you to enjoy along the hike.
 Your last meal with your chef will be after breakfast on day four.
 Lunch the last day is not included.